chriskrycho/async-trpl-fun/notes/Book/1 What is async-await, and what are Futures?.md

 > [!warning] Half outline, half content
 > I got on a bit of a roll part-way through this.
 The first part is bullet-point-tastic, while the the second part is first-draft-tastic instead.

+> [!info] On motivation/transition
+> A lot of this motivation material can, I think, be expanded and work pretty directly as a segue from ch.
+16. In particular, it should be easy to motivate things around callback-structured code since we have already seen a lot of `thread::spawn(|| ...)`.

 - **Motivation for the features.** Lots of things in software by nature take non-trivial amounts of time.
 Our options are, roughly:
     - Just wait for them to finish (“blocking”).
 This is what a synchronous program does.
     - Find some way to write code that does something only once the operation has completed, but *without* blocking.
 This is what an asynchronous program does.